leeni/leeni/cmdline_course.md

 As it is aimed for linguists, the Command-Line Course teaches the basics of text processing and how to write programs which help to analyse text, using gutenberg project books as example material.

 The course also includes basics of version control using Git as the example version control system.
+In the end of the course the participants create a webpage about their learnings using GitHub Pages.

 ### Command-Line Course Videos Playlist @ YouTube